 Fuji Electric is aiming for both the growth of our business and environmental contributions by taking full advantage of our financial and non-financial capital and promoting our energy and environment businesses and ESG initiatives that support these businesses.
-We aim to enhance sustained corporate value and contribute to the creation of a responsible and sustainable society through the virtuous cycle of returning employees, our shareholders, and society.
+We aim to enhance sustained corporate value and contribute to the creation of a responsible and sustainable society through the virtuous cycle of returning the profits we earn through our business activities to our employees, our shareholders, and society.